copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 7**

 - (Chattanooga, TN -- 6:40 PM Stolen Vehicle) Fox Station -- Officer Christopher Smith says his uncle was a police chief which inspired him.
 His partner Officer David Holloway wanted to be a cop since he was age five.
 He wants to be the best cop he can be, help people and catch bad guys.
 They observe as the driver of a stolen vehicle crashes into the side of a house.
-- In Fort Worth, Texas, Officer Eddleman happens upon a fire at a local motel, a blaze later determined to be the work of an arsonist.
+- In Fort Worth, TX, Officer Eddleman happens upon a fire at a local motel, a blaze later determined to be the work of an arsonist.
 - In Des Moines, IA, Officer Cornwell gives chase when a speeding motorcyclist ditches his vehicle and flees on foot.

 ## CP-1417